logicalphase/aocc/readme.txt

 ## Installation

-Via your WordPress admin dashboard, navigate to Plugins -> Add new and search for 'Autoptimize Clear Cache'.
+Via your WordPress admin dashboard, navigate to Plugins -> Add new and search for 'Autoclear Autoptimize Cache'.
 Then install the plugin and activate it in the usual way.

 You cam also manually install the plugin by downloading a copy of the plugin from the WordPress plugins repository.
 Then:

-1. Unzip the downloaded autoptimize-clear-cache.zip file
+1. Unzip the downloaded autoclear-autoptimize-cache.zip file
-2. Upload the unzipped folder `autoptimize-clear-cache` directory to your `/wp-content/plugins/` directory
+2. Upload the unzipped folder `autoclear-autoptimize-cache` directory to your `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

 Then: